 The simple truth is that Christmas faithfully comes to us no matter what.

 The Word became flesh and made his dwelling among us.

 We want you to enjoy a heartfelt, simplified Christmas this year.
 So we’ve gathered a few of our favorite (in)courage words on this very subject, and we want to share them with you!

-Sign up below for this FREE 5-day email series called a Simple Christmas, and we will send you five daily emails with encouragement to be present and celebrate this special season with courageous simplicity.
+Sign up for this FREE Simple Christmas 5-day email series, and we will send you five daily emails with encouragement to be present and celebrate this special season with courageous simplicity.
 Join us and get your holidays off to a simply great start.
-Sign up below!